Personal project behind the scenes with a one light setup, on location

 The sky was looking pretty dramatic on this very mild, late August afternoon.
 I knew I wanted to bring plenty of drama into the environment.
 This would contrast nicely with the red dress Nicolette was wearing.
 Dropping the ambient exposure by 2 or more stops using low ISO and faster shutter speed.
 The background was a long way behind Nicolette but I wanted to keep some depth of focus so I could bring out cloud and tree line details later on.

 The maximum flash sync speed on the Canon 6D, which I was using on this occasion, is 1/180 sec.
 This wasn’t going to darken the scene as I wanted.
-To get an ambient exposure that I required I was shooting at 1/800 sec I would have to get into the realms of high speed sync with the flash.
-In this mode the speedlites don’t give off one pop of light.
-Instead they give a very short pulse of light in order to register with the camera sensor.
+To get an ambient exposure that I required I was shooting at 1/800 sec I would have to get into the realms of high-speed sync with the flash.
+In this mode, the speedlites don’t give off one pop of light.
+Instead, they give a very short pulse of light in order to register with the camera sensor.
 It’s a very cool feature which, up until fairly recently, was only possible with small flash.
-The down side is, you loose a little or a lot of flash power, depending on the shutter speed increase and since I was using just one speedlite in a soft box, it was a potential limitation.
+The downside is, you lose a little or a lot of flash power, depending on the shutter speed increase and since I was using just one speedlite in a softbox, it was a potential limitation.

 - Removing the front defuser panel, therefore allowing more light to reach the subject.

 There you go.
 One light.
 One amazing dancer.
 One dramatic sky.
 A bit of enjoyable editing in Lightroom and you’re done.
-Here’s a wee lighting diagram, just because folks like them :)[divider_padding]
+Here’s a wee lighting diagram, just because folks like them 🙂

 I encourage you to get out this weekend, one light, one subject and just give it a try.
 Practice makes improvements.